 The rockstars among them would have their necks decorated with big chains, and the 80s kind of rekindled a long-lost love for hats.
 Everyone was wearing them; face caps, head warmers, bucket hats, you just name it.

-If this is all sounding familiar, it’s because 2021 has actually brought back the 40 years old trends to the runways.
-There’s no longer the need for an 80s themed party to be the reason to rock in the style, it's now as good a fit as any random party outfit.
+If this is all sounding familiar, it’s because 2021 has actually brought back the 40-year-old trends to the runways.
+There’s no longer the need for an 80s-themed party to rock out in style.
+It's now as good a fit as any random party outfit.

-One of the similar trends between those times and now involves the leather jacket that was popular 40 years ago in the Cindy Crawford show, ‘House of Style’.
-The jacket has been modeled in the fall of 2020, which of course was a more refined version by the fashion designer Alberta Ferretti.
+One of the similar trends between those times and now involves the leather jacket that was popular 40 years ago in the Cindy Crawford show, ‘House of Style.’
+The jacket was modeled in the fall of 2020, which, of course, was a more refined version by the fashion designer Alberta Ferretti.